dcurrigan/Everest/README.md

 * Data cleaning process is in the ETL file in the root directory
 * Each ML model has been saved as individual jupyter notebook under the 'models and scalers' folder
-* The final site can be access at: https://everest-calc.herokuapp.com/
+* The final site can be accessed at: https://everest-calc.herokuapp.com/

 # Design